FM Dojo — User Guide

 1. In FileMaker, select the objects you want to export (script steps, fields, layout objects, tables, custom functions, or value lists) and copy them with ⌘C (Mac) or Ctrl+C (Windows).

-2. Without clicking anywhere else, run the Copy from FM script in the helper file.
+2. Without clicking anywhere else, run the Copy from FM script.

 3. The clipboard now contains plain XML.
 Switch to FMDojo and paste it into the code editor.